SatinkaTiger/Dynamisches_Subnetieren_IPv4/README.md

 ## License

-This program is licensed under the MIT License.
+This program is licensed under the GNU General Public License v2.0.
 You are free to use, modify, and distribute the program as you see fit.
 Please see the LICENSE file for more information.